Bhimgad Fort

 the Western Ghats, in Khanapur Taluk of Belgaum District near Jamboti Village, Karnataka state, India.
 It is located in the heart of the Mhadei river watershed.
-It was built and occupied by Shivaji in the mid 17th century during his conquest of South India to defend from the Portuguese colonial troops who controlled Goa at that time.
+It was built and occupied by ch.Shivaji maharaj in the mid 17th century during his conquest of South India to defend from the Portuguese colonial troops who controlled Goa at that time.

 Location

 The fort sits on top of a 300 ft rock outcropping at the crest of the escarpment overlooking the Mhadei Wildlife Sanctuary and rising 1800 ft near vertically above the plains to the west.
 The defenses were almost entirely natural, requiring little additional construction.